 Even when eggs are labeled “cage-free,” chickens are confined to crowded sheds or mud-filled pens.
 When they are given outdoor access, it’s often just a hole cut in a shed wall that leads to a muddy pen—and typically for only very short periods of time.

-6. Primates in Labs
+6. Monkeys in Laboratories

 7. Cows on Dairy Farms